KarinOldbring/bloomroom/README.md

 ![Navbar Desktop](/static/site_images/navbar-1.png)     ![Navbar Mobile](/static/site_images/navbar-2.png)

-The wide nav-bar is with links and icons is displayed on desktop screens.
-In the left corner is the BloomRoom logo, which when clicked takes you to the home page.
+The wide nav-bar with links and icons are displayed on desktop screens.
+In the left corner is the BloomRoom logo, which when clicked takes you to the Home page.
 Following the logo are several links to different parts of the site.
-First there is a link for "Home" whih has the same effect as clicking the logo but I still chose to add it for better UX experience and easier navigation.
-Next comes a link to the About section (more on that furhter down).
+First there is a link for "Home" which has the same effect as clicking the logo but I still chose to add it for better UX experience and easier navigation.
+Next comes a link to the About section (more on that further down).
 After that there are links for the products.
 A dropdown link where you can either choose to view all products or select a specific category.
 The last link on the left hand side of the nav-bar is also a dropdown where users can manage their accounts.
 Depending on whether they are logged in or not, different options are displayed.
-The right hand side of the nav-bar contain the shopping bag to start with.
-A widely used icon symbolizing a shopping bag represents the bag under underneath it is the current shopping amount of the bag.
+The right hand side of the nav-bar contains the shopping bag to start with.
+A widely used icon symbolizing a shopping bag represents the bag and under underneath it the current shopping amount of the bag is displayed.
 Last but not least there is a search field.
 From here users can easily access items on the site by searching.
 The nav-bar toggles on smaller, mobile screens.
 The logo is still in the top left corner, and clicking it will direct you to the home page.
 The Home, About, Products and My Account links are toggled in to a burger icon, where you easily can access the different pages of the site.
 Beneath those are the shoppingbag icon and the searchfield.
 The nav-bar is always visible, no matter which device the user has.

 #### Footer

 ![Footer Desktop](/static/site_images/footer-1.png)     ![Footer Mobile](/static/site_images/footer-2.png)

 The footer contains links to the BloomRoom Facebook page and Instagram.
 On desktop screens the logo and en email address is also presented, clicking the logo takes you back to the home page.
 On the right hand side of the footer there is a sign up form for subscribing to the newsletter.
-The footer looks basically the same on mobile screens, apart from the mid section containing the logo and email address, that are hidden on smaller screens.
+The footer looks basically the same on mobile screens, apart from the mid section containing the logo and email address, that is hidden on smaller screens.

 #### Front Page